UPDATED May 26 | A few changes have been made for the second rollout to people above 18, including an updated advisory for nursing women.

 Public backlash came quickly, especially when the first shipment of 268,800 AstraZeneca doses arrived on April 23.
 This persisted despite the government’s attempts to explain its benefits and how it outweighs the risks.

-Registration opens at noon today, here.
+Registration for the second round opens at noon here.

 This instalment of KiniGuide is compiled by KOH JUN LIN.